pushrocks/smartdata/README.md

 represents a individual document in a collection and thereby is ideally suited to extend the class you want to actually store.

-DbDoc extends you class with .save() and saveDeep() methods.
+DbDoc extends your class with .save() and saveDeep() methods.

 So now we can get store instances of classes to Db...
 How do we get a new class instances from a Doc in DB?
 Easy!
 Take a look at the constructor.
-When you specify a optionsArg.queryArg smartdata will fill in the data from the database!
+When you specify `optionsArg.queryArg` smartdata will fill in the data from the database!
-But when you specify a optionsArg.dataArg instead the data is for the class is taken from there instead :)
+But when you specify a `optionsArg.dataArg` instead the data is for the class is taken from there :)

 [![npm](https://push.rocks/assets/repo-header.svg)](https://push.rocks)